 About Alex

-I became a therapist out of a deep curiosity about the inner world—and a personal understanding of how painful and disorienting life can sometimes feel.
-My own lived experience with the kinds of struggles I now support others through has shaped the way I listen, relate, and hold space.
+I became a therapist out of a deep curiosity about the inner world and a personal understanding of how painful and disorienting life can sometimes feel.
+My own lived experience with the kinds of struggles I now support others through has shaped the way I listen and relate to others.

 My style is warm, intuitive, and thoughtful.
 While I bring clinical training and perspective, I don’t see myself as the expert on your life.
-My role is to help you slow down, reflect, and begin to hear your own voice more clearly.
+My role is to help you slow down and notice your own voice more clearly.

 I work with adults navigating anxiety, depression, grief, and questions of self-worth.
-Over the past decade, I’ve worked in a variety of clinical settings—from substance use treatment and college mental health to group private practice—supporting individuals through a wide range of emotional challenges.
+Over the past decade, I’ve supported individuals in diverse settings, from substance use treatment and college mental health to group private practice.

 Education